-Motel or Hotel on production of receipts.
+Motel or Hotel: on production of receipts.
 Private lodging at old or new location at current rate.

-(c) Where dependents of an employee relocate at a time different from the employee, the Employer shall reimburse the employee for his/her dependents travel expenses, meals and accommodation incurred while travelling to the new headquarters area.
-In such cases where the employee remains eligible for benefits pursuant to Section 2.3, the employee will be reimbursed for his/her dependents' meals at the new location for a period of up to seven (7) days.
+(c) Where dependants of an employee relocate at a time different from the employee, the Employer shall reimburse the employee for their dependants' travel expenses, meals and accommodation incurred while travelling to the new headquarters area.
+In such cases where the employee remains eligible for benefits pursuant to Section 2.3, the employee will be reimbursed for their dependants' meals at the new location for a period of up to seven (7) days.
 The above allowances will be in accordance with the current regulations.